itsvineetgoswami/OnCloud/README.md

 Serverless web application
 ### Project Description:

 In this project, you will build a serverless web application using AWS Lambda, DynamoDB, and S3.
-The application will allow users to create, read, update, and delete (CRUD) items from a DynamoDB table.

 ### Project Architecture: